 This book is the work of several months of research by the CAG team into best practices in sustainability and building sustainable homes.
-We especially thank Nagesh Kumar J, Centre for Energy Environment and Productivity (CEEP) for his careful review of all content in this book.
+We especially thank Riyaz Hussain, the consultant, who helped us put the draft together, and Nagesh Kumar J, Centre for Energy Environment and Productivity (CEEP) for his careful review of all content in this book.
+We would also like to thank our erstwhile colleague Balaji Krishnagopalan, for committing to get this book out.